maybebyte/anthesis/os.md

 # FLOSS OS recommendations

 Check out [Librehunt](https://librehunt.org/) if you're new to this.
-It does a good job of explaining the merits of FLOSS and what might work for you in terms of an operating system.
+It does a good job of explaining the merits of FLOSS and suggests operating systems based on how you answer its quiz.

 If you want a personal recommendation, first look within yourself and assess what you want out of an OS.
 Figure out whether you want to